kcariglia/odsutils/README.md

 This reads, writes, updates and checks ODS lists.

-ODS list are a list of ODS records.
+ODS lists are a list of ODS records.

 An ODS file is a json file, with the the ODS list contained under the top-level key "ods_data"